lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 For a quick practice, let's do exactly what is _highly_ recommended in the section just above us.

 * Open a new p5 sketch.
-Name it something easily recodnizable like `p5.play starting template`.
+Name it something easily recognizable like `p5.play starting template`.
 * Copy the line of html code form above and past it into the `index.html` file of your newly created sketch.
     * Be sure that you go to line 6 and move all of the contents down one line to avoid possible formatting errors.
 * Once you have pasted this line into the code, save the sketch.